The Beekeeping Year

 During the winter months, the association runs a series of talks and lectures given by invited speakers.
 Our events page has further details.
 Members are on the mailing list, so do check for updates.

-Beekeeping Courses
+Beekeeping Courses 2025

-EMAIL to be put on the reserve list
+EMAIL to be put on the reserve list if all places taken

-Terms & Conditions of booking
+Terms and Conditions of booking

 Payment for any courses must be made in full at the time of booking.

 Bookings cancelled more than one month before the commencement of the course will receive a refund less a £10 admin fee.
 Less than one month no refund will be payable.
-If the cancelled course can be resold then a refund may be payable, less a £10 admin fee.
+If the cancelled course can be resold, then a refund may be payable, less a £10 admin fee.

-February, Introduction To Beekeeping
+Introduction To Beekeeping

 Summary:

 Week 1.
-Introduction; what is a honeybee, origins of bees; history of beekeeping, honey hunting, skeps, Langstroth; importance of beekeeping.
+Introduction; what is a honeybee, origins of bees; history of beekeeping, honey hunting, skeps, Langstroth; importance of beekeeping

 Week 2.
-The colony; the queen, workers and drones; division of work within the hive; individual life-cycles; pollination, nectar and honey; local forage crops.
+The colony; the queen, workers and drones; division of work within the hive; individual life cycles; pollination, nectar and honey; local forage crops

 Week 3.
-The Hive; hive components; brood box; supers; different types of hive; practical – making frames.
+The Hive; hive components; brood box; supers; different types of hive; practical: making frames

 Week 4.
 The beekeeping year; preparation for winter; spring management, inspections, summer build up; harvesting honey; wax, propolis and pollen; selling honey.

 Week 5.
-Pests and Diseases; pests; brood diseases; adult bee diseases; varroa; statutory requirements.
+Pests and Diseases; pests; brood diseases; adult bee diseases; varroa; statutory requirements

 Week 6.
-Swarms and the reason for swarming (causes, natural history, primary and casts); swarm control; swarm collection.
+Swarms and the reason for swarming (causes, natural history, primary and casts); swarm control; swarm collection

 After the course

-May, Practical Beekeeping For Beginners
+Practical Beekeeping For Beginners

 Summary: